caplin/caplin-dev-tools/brjs-app-converter/README.md

 Which asks npm to install (`i`) the repo globally (`-g`), this means the command `brjs-app-converter` is now made available on the command line.

-The conversion tool requires the user to provide their application files by placing them in a `conversion-data` directory next to the BRJS project directory.
+The conversion tool uses any user provided application configuration files (`aliases.js`, `metadata.js`, `html-templates.js`) that are placed in a `conversion-data` directory next to the BRJS project directory.

 This is an example of the files/folders that can be inside the `conversion-data` directory, they aren't all required to test a conversion.
+There is no need to copy the application source into `conversion-data`.

 ![alt text](https://raw.githubusercontent.com/caplin/caplin-dev-tools/master/brjs-app-converter/preparation/conversion-data.png "Conversion data")

 In the `conversion-data` directory you can place an `sdk` directory and if that exists it will be used instead of the application's own `sdk` directory.
-The application files have to be placed inside a directory with the same name as the application e.g. for an app called `mobile` place the files you wish copied into the converted application in `conversion-data\mobile`.
+The application config files have to be placed inside a directory with the same name as the application e.g. for an app called `mobile` place the files you wish copied into the converted application in `conversion-data\mobile`.
 The files that can be copied are the `index.js` module, the application `package.json` and the `config` and `server` directories.

 Then you must navigate into the BRJS project directory (e.g. C/dev/someApp, not C/dev/someApp/apps/someApp) and run the tool.